llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

       it specifies copying in a value you cannot then access or copying out an unchanged value.
 Thus, the above restriction applies to a combined construct as well.
-    * TODO: Is it useful to or does any existing code combine `copyin` or `copyout` with `firstprivate` or `private` expecting the copied value to be used or assigned in a later or earlier compute region?
+    * TODO: Does any existing code combine either `copy`, `copyin`, or `copyout` with either `firstprivate` or `private` expecting the device copy to be accessed elsewhere or via an alias even though it's inaccessible (lexically) within the construct?
 * It is an error if a variable has *exp* `reduction` as well as either *exp* `firstprivate` or *exp* `private` on an OpenACC directive.
   Notes: